gucci-on-fleek/Stardew-Valley-Item-Finder/readme.md

 by separating them with a pipe (`|`).
 For example, to show all carrots and potatoes, you would type `carrot|potato`.

+### Offline Use

+This tool fully supports offline usage.
+After the first load, no internet access is required.

 Licencing
 ---------